what is slo intent?

 photo: Franck Henry

-in June 2021, she moved to Brooklyn, New York, where she currently resides. her time there is spent reclaiming her Haitian, African, Indigenous spiritual and cultural practices, through story, myth, folklore, language, herbalism, meditation, cooking, creating, community organizing, curating, traveling, and working in harmony with the land.
+In June 2021, she moved to Brooklyn, New York, where she currently resides.
+Her time there is spent making, community organizing, curating, traveling, working in harmony with the land as well as reclaiming her Haitian, African, Indigenous spiritual and cultural practices, through story, myth, folklore, language, herbalism, meditation, cooking, and creating.

 ARTIST STATEMENT: